Da'i al-Mutlaq: Tradition of Nass governing the Appointment of Saheb-i-Amar

 The tradition stems from the events of Ghadir Khum where Mohammad appointed his son-in-law, cousin and his heir 'Ali bin Abi Taalib as his Vicegerent, legatee and Wali of the Faithful.
 This tradition continued through all the Tayyibi-Ismaili Imams and Du'aat; according to Tayyibi-Ismaili belief, neither Imam nor Da'i al-Mutlaq can pass away without appointing his successor.

 Deputies

-The Da'i al-Mutlaq has the authority to appoint, at his discretion, a trusted individual to each of two ranks: Mazoon al-Da'wat and Mukasir al-Da'wat.
+The Da'i al-Mutlaq has the authority (but not obligation) to appoint an individual to each of two ranks: Mazoon al-Da'wat and Mukasir al-Da'wat.